uber/okbuck/README.md

       }
     ```

-4. Run `./gradlew okbuck` and then run `buck install app`, enjoy your life with BUCK.
+4. Run `./gradlew okbuck` and then run `buck install appFlavorVariant`, enjoy your life with BUCK.

 ## Explanations
 +  `android-23` works equally with `compileSdkVersion 23`.